Charan-guggilapu123/Erc20-faucet-dapp-23A91A1220/submission/README.md

 - Update README with actual deployed Sepolia addresses + Etherscan verification links.
 - Optional: add on-chain event listeners to auto-refresh without polling.

+## Troubleshooting
+- Stale UI (“Practice” page): If the browser shows an unrelated page, it’s usually cached content or a service worker from a different app on the same origin.
+	- Open an incognito/private window and visit http://localhost:3000.
+	- In DevTools → Application → Service Workers: Unregister any worker for `localhost:3000`.
+	- In DevTools → Application → Clear Storage: select all and “Clear site data”.
+Then hard-reload with cache disabled.
+	- Confirm View Source shows the bundle referenced as `/assets/index-*.js` (e.g., `index-BnPak1t_.js`).
+	- Ensure only the `submission-frontend-1` container is bound to port 3000 (`docker ps`).
+If needed, `docker compose down && docker compose up -d --build`.
+- Frontend cannot connect wallet: Make sure a Web3 wallet (e.g., MetaMask) is installed and on Sepolia.
+If using a remote RPC for frontend (`VITE_RPC_URL`), verify it’s reachable.
+- Hardhat deploy errors: Check `.env` secrets and that `SEPOLIA_RPC_URL` is valid; verify account has Sepolia ETH; re-run `npx hardhat compile`.